TaniaD13/handbook/project.md

 #### Outcomes:

->_The value of Photoshop for me has always been that it’s the path of least resistance to the most expressive result.
-It’s a great tool for me to quickly get to some useful approximations._ - Dan Mall

-* Photoshop mockup of key pages (only desktop version)
+* Mockup of key pages
 * Full stack development is completed

 ## QA and Cleanup